Coche Island: Tourism

 Coche Island is uniquely positioned for quality selective tourism (not massive).
 To the west of the island the conditions for windsurfing and kiteboarding (strong winds over 50 km/h with a sea without waves) and trucks candle can be cited among the best in the world.
 It can see the effect of strong winds and continued in the sparse vegetation of the island, as seen in the image of San Pedro de Coche.
 On the road can be practiced the cycling, naturally with sunscreen to prevent sunburn, given the absence of clouds over the year.
 The temperature, though high, is pleasant in the fresh sea air, considering that breeze rages precisely in the hottest hours of the afternoon.

-On the island, there are good quality hotels that offer tourists all the necessary facilities for a pleasant stay.
+On the island, there are hotels that offer tourists all the necessary facilities.
 It also offers rides and tours both aquatic and terrestrial.
-Tourist purposes, Coche Island maintains close communication with Margarita Island and the Venezuelan mainland Sucre State.
+For tourist purposes, Coche Island maintains close communication with Margarita Island and the Venezuelan mainland Sucre State.